ysmeenge/QuizMyWords/README.md

 * Multiple Quiz Types:
   * Flashcards
-  * Typing Quiz (one word per time)
+  * Typing Quiz (quiz each word once)
-  * Repeated Typing Quiz (until the correct answer)
+  * Repeated Typing Quiz (quiz until correct answer)
   * Multiple Choice Quiz (repeated until correct)
 * Custom Word Lists: Provide your own words in CSV format.
 * Immediate Feedback: See results right after answering.
 * Final Score: Get a clear overview of your performance at the end.

-## How the quiz works:
+## How the quiz works

 1. Place your word list CSV files in the src/data folder.
 2. Start the program and choose a word list.
 3. Choose which language you want to practice (e.g. from English to Spanish or from Spanish to English)
 3. Select a quiz type
 4. Answer the questions and get instant feedback.
 5. Receive hints when needed.
+It shows the first letter of the word (excluding articles) and the amount of letters. e.g. "la tortuga", hint: "la t......".
 6. See your final score when the quiz ends.
 6. Choose the next quiz if you want to.